JavierOrtunoRoig/arkanoid-game/README.md

 ## Credits

-This project is inspired on the original work by Midudev.
+This project is inspired by the original work of Midudev.
 His implementation of FPS control has been used as a reference.

 ## License

 This project is licensed under the MIT License.